cr0mbly/django-test-model-builder/README.rst

     UserBuilder().under_18().build()

-Finally the `with_` prefix is adjustable in case you have a blocking field that you want use.
-For example you can change this to use the prefix `_set` by going
+Finally the :code:`with_` prefix is adjustable in case you have a blocking field that you want use.
+For example you can change this to use the prefix :code:`_set` by going

 .. code-block:: python